hcarnes/nyc-wifi/README.md

 # 🔥 NYC Wifi Hotpots 🔥

 Users can find NYC wifi hotspots near them on a map, click on a hotspot marker, and view details about the hotspot.
-Data fetech from [NYC's Open Data API](https://data.cityofnewyork.us/Social-Services/NYC-Wi-Fi-Hotspot-Locations/a9we-mtpn).
+Data fetched from [NYC's Open Data API](https://data.cityofnewyork.us/Social-Services/NYC-Wi-Fi-Hotspot-Locations/a9we-mtpn).

 ## Installation
 Clone this repository.